koi-as/back-end-commerce-db/README.md

 Next, run the command `node server.js` in the CLI to start the server.

 Finally, using Insomnia or some other API tester, use the API routes to create, read, update, and delete data in the database.

+Here is a video showing how to use the application: https://drive.google.com/file/d/1vgECakMXYhQLjIIhZ_NX0SsdZ3n3ZgcH/view